CloudLabs-MOC/AI-102-AIEngineer/Instructions/23-search-skills.md

 1. Right-click the the **create-search** folder and select **Open in Integrated Terminal**.

-1. In the terminal pane for the **create-search** folder, enter the following command run the batch script.
+1. In the terminal pane for the **create-search** folder, enter the following command to run the batch script.

     ```
     .\create-search.cmd